 Step 3.
 Download your Income & Expense Report

 Go to Statements and Sheets, then choose which period you’d like to download.
-You can email the file or airdrop it to your laptop or computer.
+You can then download the file to your phone or desktop (via your Lili mobile or web app), or email the file to your accountant.

-Planning for taxes doesn’t have to be time-consuming and frustrating – hey, it could almost be fun.
-Who doesn’t like to swipe right? 🙂 Take the easy way in with Lili’s Tax Optimizer tools.
+Handling your daily bookkeeping doesn’t have to be time-consuming and frustrating – hey, it could almost be fun.
+Who doesn’t like to swipe right?
+Make things easier with Lili’s Accounting Software.
 As a business owner or freelancer, knowing how to manage your income and expenses is a valuable part of the job.
-Now that you know how to track both with Lili, you’ll save time and money when it comes to filing your taxes and feel confident you’ve got your business under control.
+Now that you know how to track both with Lili, you’ll save time and money when it comes to your bookkeeping, and feel confident you’ve got your business finances under control.